Uhuru Kenyatta Biography - The Fourth President of Kenya

 Before entering into politics, Uhuru worked as a bank teller at the Kenya Commercial Bank, Nairobi from 1978-1980; thereafter, in the year 1981 he founded his own first company, Wilham Kenya Ltd which dealt with exportation of horticultural products.
 In 1994, he sold his company as he wanted to concentrate in politics.

-Uhuru Kenyatta met his best friend, Margaret in 1978 in Mombasa, later proposing to her in a place called Karen in Nairobi, and in 1991 he married her.
+Uhuru Kenyatta met his best friend, Margaret in 1978 in Mombasa, later proposing to her in Karen in Nairobi.
+In 1989 they got married.
+They are blessed with three children, two sons and one daughter.
+The sons are Jaba and Jomo Kenyatta, the daughter is Ngina Kenyatta.

 His political career started in the early 1990s.
 During this time, the then second president of Kenya, Daniel Torotich Arap Moi did not allow the freedom of political pluralism.
 His political party, KANU was the only political party functioning.